JaGuzmanT/CarbonConcreteDB/README.md

 *Researchers National System México*

 ## Description: 📝
 This dataset comprises detailed photographs of carbonation-induced damage in various concrete elements.
-It includes 1,200 images, divided into two groups: Carbonated samples and Uncarbonated samples.
-The images directly relate to prismatic elements  (5 cm x 5 cm x 5 cm) obtained under laboratory conditions.
+It includes 1,200 images, divided into two groups: carbonated samples and Uncarbonated samples.
+The images directly relate to prismatic elements  (5 cm x 5 cm x 5 cm) obtained from various concrete elements under laboratory conditions.

 ## Project summary, description, or abstract: 📚

 The dataset aims to serve as a foundational resource for research on carbonation-induced damage in concrete structures.
-It provides a diverse set of data points for analyzing the impact of environmental conditions, concrete compositions, and protective measures on the rate and extent of carbonation damage.
-This dataset can be utilized for both empirical research and for training predictive models to estimate carbonation depth and corrosion initiation times.
+It provides a diverse set of image data points for analyzing the impact of environmental conditions, concrete compositions, and protective measures on the rate and extent of carbonation damage.
+This dataset can be utilized for classification, detection, and segmentation problems.
+With this valuable information, Computer vision approaches might be applied to enhance the efficiency of damage evaluations and deprecate the subjectivity of visual evaluations.

-# The dataset includes the following columns: 🔬
+# The image dataset includes two categories: 🔬

-- Carbonation depth (mm)
-- pH level
+- Carbonated Samples
-- Reinforcement corrosion rate (µm/year)
-- Environmental exposure condition
-- Concrete type
+- Uncarbonated samples
-- Age of concrete (years)
-- Visual damage rating
-Each row represents a distinct sample, with data collected from both laboratory experiments and field surveys.

 # This dataset can advance research and practical applications in several areas: ✨

-- **Damage prediction**: Empowering the development of models to predict carbonation depth and corrosion initiation.
+- **Damage analysis**: Empowering the development of models to detect and localize damaged zones caused by the carbonation process might reduce the time-consuming tasks of visual inspection, avoid subjectivity, quantify the injured area over the concrete structures, and prevent corrosion initiation.

-- **Material science**: Facilitating the study of concrete formulations and their resistances to carbonation.
+- **Material science**: Facilitating the study of concrete damage and the facts that might produce the carbonation phenomena.

 ## Description of files: ✍️
 The repository contains a primary data file named `CarbonConcreteData.csv`, which contains the raw data.
 Additionally, a Jupyter notebook `DataAnalysis.ipynb` is provided for a basic analysis of the dataset.